-&lt;sup>28 If an injury is reported a the fire will be reported as a primary incident.
+&lt;sup>21 If an injury is reported the fire will be reported as a primary incident.

-Risk Identified: fires on board vessels
+Fires on board vessels

-With 659 miles of coastline Devon and Somerset has many harbours and estuaries as well as being home to the largest naval dockyard in Western Europe at Devonport.
+With 659 miles of coastline, Devon and Somerset has many harbours and estuaries as well as being home to the largest naval dockyard in western Europe at Devonport.

-Although the Service does not have an offshore firefighting responsibility, we have a duty to respond to fires in vessels alongside and within county boundaries.
-The Service attend an average of 12 fires on vessels each year.
+Although the Service does not have an offshore firefighting responsibility, it has a duty to respond to fires in vessels alongside (next to land).
+The Service attends an average of 12 fires on vessels each year.

-Incidents involving vessels in the marine and inland waterway environment are not commonplace for fire and rescue staff; they can be complex to deal with, range from incidents involving small vessels to large sea-going vessels, and can include military vessels.
+Incidents involving vessels in the marine and inland waterway environment are not commonplace for fire and rescue staff; they can be complex to deal with, range from incidents involving small boats to large ships, and can include military vessels.

-A fire on a vessel is a hazard because of the way vessels are constructed; getting in and getting out is difficult, and fire can spread easily through conduction via metal bulkheads and air handling machinery.
+A fire on a vessel is a hazard because of the way vessels are constructed.
+Getting in and getting out is difficult, and fire can spread easily through conduction through metal bulkheads and air handling machinery.